rakki194/yipyap/docs/notifications.md

 ## Features

-1. **Notification Types**
-   - Error: For error messages
-   - Success: For successful operations
-   - Info: For general information
-   - Warning: For warnings and cautions

-2. **Progress Tracking**
-   - Support for progress indicators
-   - Automatic updates
-   - Cancel operations

-3. **Grouping**
-   - Group related notifications
-   - Replace or update existing notifications
-   - Batch dismissal

-4. **Accessibility**
-   - ARIA roles and labels
-   - Keyboard navigation
-   - Screen reader support

-5. **Animations**
-   - Smooth enter/exit transitions
-   - Progress animations
-   - Hover effects
+The notification system supports several notification types including error messages for failures, success notifications for completed operations, info messages for general updates, and warning notifications for cautionary alerts.
+Each type is visually distinct and appropriately styled.

+Progress tracking is a key feature, allowing notifications to display progress indicators that automatically update as operations proceed.
+Users can cancel in-progress operations when supported.

+Notifications can be grouped together logically, with the ability to replace or update existing notifications in a group.
+This enables batch operations like dismissing all related notifications at once.

+The system is built with accessibility in mind, implementing proper ARIA roles and labels for screen readers.
+Notifications can be navigated and dismissed using the keyboard for full accessibility support.

+Smooth animations enhance the user experience, with enter/exit transitions, progress indicator animations, and subtle hover effects that provide visual feedback without being distracting.

 ## Best Practices

-1. **Message Content**
-   - Keep messages concise
-   - Use appropriate notification type
-   - Include actionable information

-2. **Duration**
-   - Success/info: 3 seconds
-   - Error/warning: 5 seconds
-   - Progress: Until completion

-3. **Grouping**
-   - Group related operations
-   - Update existing notifications
-   - Avoid notification spam

-4. **Progress Updates**
-   - Show progress for long operations
-   - Update frequently
-   - Allow cancellation
+When creating notification messages, keep the content concise while ensuring it provides actionable information.
+Choose the appropriate notification type to match the message severity and purpose.

+Different notification types have recommended display durations - success and info messages typically show for 3 seconds, while errors and warnings remain visible for 5 seconds.
+Progress notifications stay until the operation completes.

+Use notification grouping judiciously to organize related operations together.
+Update existing notifications rather than creating new ones when possible, and avoid spamming users with too many notifications at once.

+For long-running operations, show progress indicators that update frequently to keep users informed.
+Ensure progress notifications can be cancelled when the underlying operation supports cancellation.

 ## Implementation Details